TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-addoreditvattaxidorponumber.md

 ### **Add/update TAX ID**

-To add or update tax ID, visit [Profile in Azure Account Center](https://portal.azure.com/?#blade/Microsoft_Azure_Support/HelpAndSupportBlade), then select **Tax record**.
-This tax ID is used for tax exemption calculations and appears on your invoice.
+To add or update Tax ID, visit [Profile in Azure Account Center](https://portal.azure.com/?#blade/Microsoft_Azure_Support/HelpAndSupportBlade), then select **Tax record**.
+This Tax ID is used for tax exemption calculations and appears on your invoice.

 ### **Add/update PO Number**